kieker-monitoring/kieker-trace-diagnosis-ui/README.md

 # IDE Setup for Contributors

 Kieker Trace Diagnosis is a Maven project and can thus be imported into an IDE of your choice.
 In Eclipse, for instance, you can open it by using the menu point <i>Import -> Import as Maven Project</i>.
 Please make also sure that you have a JDK-9 installed and configured in your IDE.
+In Eclipse you should also use the e(fx)clipse plugin for handling the JavaFX classes.